ghostery/adblocker/bench/comparison/overview.md

 The filters used to determine whether or not a request is to be blocked are the ones from [Easylist](https://easylist-downloads.adblockplus.org/easylist.txt), where we removed all the cosmetic rules before running the benchmarks.
-The final list contains *38978 network filters* and is available there:
+The final list contains *38978 network filters* and is available here:
 [easylist.txt](./easylist.txt).

 It should be noted at this point that a larger proportion of requests